FRex/blasha1/README.md

 `test.sh` but prints the sorted hashing speeds (file size divided by time taken, so it favors big files where startup) too.
 It also runs `rampin` first.

+File `tester.c` is a program that tests various edge cases and block sizes.

 Example run of `bench.py` on an already cached (hence `rampin` running at RAM speed) big file (with two different `sha1sum.exe` files):
 ```